jo0411s/jo0411s/README.md

-👋 Welcome!
-I am Minjeong, a first-year student at Chung-Ang University's Department of Art and Technology.

 </div>

 ---
+## 👋 introduction
+Hello!
+I am Minjeong Jo, Welcome to my profile!

+-a first-year student at Chung-Ang University's Department of Art and Technology.
+-I like drawing and games.
+-I am very interested in game planning and production.
+I would like to have a job in a related field in the future.

+### 🚀 My Goals
+I aim to:
+1. Build a team by meeting people who share the same goals.
+2. Improve programming skills
+3. Creating an indie game.

 ## 🛠️ Tech Stack